In Exercises 9–18, construct the histograms and answer the given ... | Channels for Pearson+

 Frequency Distribution

 A frequency distribution is a summary of how often each value occurs in a dataset.
-It organizes data into categories or intervals, allowing for easy analysis of the data's distribution.
-This foundational concept is essential for constructing histograms, as it provides the necessary counts for each bin that will be visually represented in the histogram.
+It can be presented in a table or graphically, such as in a histogram.
+This concept is essential for analyzing data, as it provides insights into the data's central tendency, variability, and overall distribution, which are foundational for statistical analysis.

 Recommended video: